gdb/rubysh/README.md

 Rubysh takes a splatted array argument as a command specification.
-In particular, it doesn't convert it back and forth a command-line string, meaning you don't have to worry about spaces in variables.
+In particular, it doesn't convert it back and forth a command-line string, meaning you don't have to worry about spaces in arguments.
 (You should still always think twice before putting untrusted arguments into a shell argument.)

 ## Installation